Step by Step

 “Liquor ceased to be a luxury; it became a necessity.
 ‘Bathtub’ gin, two bottles a day, and often three, got to be routine.
 Sometimes a small deal would net a few hundred dollars, and I would pay my bills at the bars and delicatessens.
 This went on endlessly, and I began to waken very early in the morning shaking violently.
 A tumbler full of gin followed by a half a dozen bottles of beer would be required if I were to eat any breakfast.
 Nevertheless, I still thought I could control the situation …” – Alcoholics Anonymous, 3rd Edition, 1976, Ch 1 (“Bill’s Story”), p 5.

 Today, grant me understanding that drinking is neither a luxury nor a “right” for me and that I can never again be a “responsible” drinker but, in fact, will progress in severity.
 And as AA co-founder Bill W. came to believe that he could control “the situation” but eventually could not, so it goes for me.
-Let me recognize the lifeline that is there for me but that Bill W. helped construct the lifeline.
+Let me recognize the lifeline that is there for me that Bill W. helped to construct.
 The help that Bill W. co-developed is there for me now, when it wasn’t there for him.
 Today, I will not just ask for help – I will embrace it because it is there.
 And our common journey continues.
-Step by step. – Chris M., 2016
+Step by step. – Chris M., 2017